-Among the locals, many of the young men leave the villages to find work in the capital, Paramaribo or even move to France-Guyana, in hopes of a better future.
+Among the locals, many of the young men leave the villages to find work in the capital or even move to France-Guyana, in hopes of a better future.
 The women usually stay behind to take care of the children and their elders.
 They also have their own little plantations, where they grow vegetables and fruits.
 Some of the older or sick village members are left on their own, uncared for.
-Young daughters take over the tasks left by their mothers and babysit their younger siblings, they cannot go to school.
+Young daughters take over the tasks left by their mothers and babysit their younger siblings, therefore they do not have time for education.

 The healthcare project, under supervision of a Dutch nurse, has educated up to 40 local women to become village health workers.
 They are then tasked with visiting the village elders and support them by providing daily physical care and domestic chores.

 We have also placed 3 day-care centers in the area.
 At which 15 people work.